publishpress/publishpress-series/readme.txt

 The following is a brief overview of all the features in Organize Series.

 #### Integration with WordPress taxonomy system
-Beginning with version 2.3, WordPress introduced a database and core change that resulted in a new taxonomy system.
-The core WordPress has two taxonomies - "categories" and "tags".
+Included with WordPress out of the box are two taxonomies - "categories" and "tags".
 Organize Series introduces a new taxonomy "series".
-Thanks to the rich api provided to plugin authors Organize Series takes advantage of (as much as possible) the built-in WP goodness!
+Thanks to the rich api provided to plugin authors by WordPress, Organize Series takes advantage of (as much as possible) the built-in WP goodness!
 As an added bonus - plugin developers can expand on what Organize Series offers by interacting with the new series taxonomy and the built-in filters/hooks.

 #### More "organize" for taking care of your series...
 Check these additions to your WordPress administration: